otakbeku/my-recipes/Meals.md

 - 2 cups (1 cup = 110ml) of rice.
 Using basmati rice is recommended.
 I'm using long-grain rice btw and it's fine
 - Oil, 1-2 tablespoons.
 I'm using olive oil, but using any vegetable oil should be fine
-- 1 tablespoon caraway.
-It's recommended to using cumin at the same amount
+- 2-3 teaspoon caraway.
+It's recommended to using cumin, twice amount.
+Actually, it's almost 1 tablespoon, don't add to much because caraway has a strong flavor.
-- 1 tablespoon turmeric.
-Actually, it's almost 1 tablespoon, don't add to much
+- 3 teaspoon turmeric.
 - 2 cups of water (220 ml)
 - 1 cup of chicken broth
 - A pinch of salt